National Treasure: Book of Secrets: Plot

-Ben and the rest return to the surface, where the President prevents Ben from being arrested by claiming Ben saved him from the tunnel's accidental closing.
-Ben ensures that Mitch receives joint credit for the discovery and clears Thomas Gates' name by proving that Booth had consulted him about the treasure, not the assassination.
-Emily and Patrick lead an expedition of Cíbola while Ben rekindles his relationship with Abigail.
-Riley gets his Ferrari back from the president.
+Ben, Riley, Abigail, Patrick, and Emily return to the surface, where the President prevents Ben from being arrested by claiming Ben saved him from the tunnel's accidental closing.
+Ben ensures that Mitch receives joint credit for the discovery and clears Thomas Gates' name by proving Booth had consulted him about the treasure, not the assassination.
+Now reconciled, Emily and Patrick lead an expedition to Cíbola, while Ben rekindles his relationship with Abigail.